DanielCiccy/habitat-du-roi/README.md

 ## Foundational Principles
 As Habitat du Roi® moves toward realizing this vision, the project is guided by key principles:
-- **Complex Economy Structure**: Habitat du RoiÂ® operates at the intersection of traditional tangible real estate and the â€œimaginaryâ€ or intangible part of the Web3 economy.
+- **Complex Economy Structure**: Habitat du Roi® operates at the intersection of traditional tangible real estate and the imaginary or intangible part of the Web3 economy.
 This aligns with our model of a *Complex Economy*, designed to balance both real and tokenized assets.
-- **Empowering Demand**: By tokenizing demand, Habitat du RoiÂ® gives a voice to the future buyer, enabling the creation of a collective demand that shapes the real estate market.
+- **Empowering Demand**: By tokenizing demand, Habitat du Roi® gives a voice to the future buyer, enabling the creation of a collective demand that shapes the real estate market.
 - **Community and Ecosystem**: With the aim of decentralizing influence, the project envisions a future ecosystem where individuals and communities directly contribute to project development and value creation through active participation.

 ## Technical Elements & Technologies Used

 Given the complexity of this technical foundation, the founder, an entrepreneur, acknowledges the current limitations in terms of implementing the technology independently.
-Habitat du RoiÂ® seeks to form a team of skilled developers and blockchain specialists to carry forward this vision.
+Habitat du Roi® seeks to form a team of skilled developers and blockchain specialists to carry forward this vision.
 The project's core elements are as follows:

 - **Algorand Blockchain**: For efficient, secure, and sustainable smart contracts and tokenized assets.
 - **Web3 Integration**: Enabling decentralized interaction for users, with transparency and ownership.